Toyota bZ4X: China

 The Chinese market bZ4X was produced and marketed by two separate joint ventures, GAC Toyota and FAW Toyota.
 Introduced in October 2022, both versions are equipped with batteries produced by CATL.
 The capacity options were 50.3 kWh and 66.7 kWh with a CLTC range of 400 km and 615 km respectively.

 After a series of price cuts due to slow sales, Toyota released an update for the bZ4X in November 2023.
 A four-wheel drive option became available, the 50.3 kWh battery option was removed, and the exterior plastic body claddings became body colored.
-The vehicle received a Chinese name (铂智4X (Bózhì 4X, Platinum 4X)).
+The vehicle received a Chinese name (铂智4X (Bózhì 4X, Platinum Intelligence 4X)).
 The 'Bozhi' name will be the Chinese sub-brand for GAC Toyota's electric vehicles, mirroring the bZ sub-brand globally.
 The FAW Toyota version was discontinued.

+South Africa

+The bZ4X was launched in South Africa on 3 July 2026 alongside the bZ4X Touring, in the sole variant using the 73.1 kWh battery pack.